 It is recognised that not all parents may wish action to be taken.
 Staff members are to be informed when action is to be undertaken.
 The Learning Support Department is responsible for drawing up an Individual Education Plan (IEP) with appropriate targets and this will be sent to the parents.
-These children are added to the Learning Support Register, which is updated termly.
+These children are added to the Learning Support Register, which is updated at least twice per year and under the following categories: